 Freecall: 1800 245 677

-The Privacy Commissioner’s website contains detailed information on privacy obligations including a copy of the Privacy Act and the Guidelines On Privacy In The Private Health Sector.
-The Guidelines set out the standards for collecting, storing, using and disclosing personal information.
+The Privacy Commissioner’s website contains detailed information on privacy obligations including a copy of the Privacy Act and the Australian Privacy Principles Guidelines.

 The Guidelines are at www.oaic.gov.au/resources/agencies-and-organisations/app-guidelines/APP_guidelines_complete_version_2_March_2018.pdf